blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterDemographicOnly.md

 WNH turnout.
-There are other publicly available surveys which, when possible, validate survey responses via state voter files, primarily the
+There are other publicly available surveys which, when possible, validate survey responses via state voter files, for example the
 [CCES](https://cces.gov.harvard.edu).
 That survey is smaller: approximately 50,000 people surveyed each year, with about 40,000 validated voters.
 For this post, we stick to the CPS-VRS because it's bigger.
-In a future post, we may repeat this analysis with the 2020 CCES survey.
+When the data is available, we may repeat this analysis with the 2020 CCES survey.

-The 100,000 people surveyed by the CPS-VRS are distributed throughout the country, so there will only be a limited number of people in each state, particularly less populous ones.
+The 100,000 people surveyed by the CPS-VRS are distributed throughout the country, so there will be a limited number of people in each state, particularly less populous ones.
 Once you start breaking those people down by demographic groups, the number of people per group gets quite small.
 For example, our model has binary groupings for age, sex and education and a 4-category grouping for race and ethnicity.
 Considering